veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-bar-chart.md

   public legend=true;
 ```
 #### Options
-Here is a sample of options that is declaired and initialized in the component class of **Ts** file of the project.
+Here is a sample of options that is declared and initialized in the component class of **Ts** file of the project.
 ```typescript
  public barChartOptions:any = {
    responsive: true };